Joshuafolorunsho/Movie-list/README.md

 # Movie List Page

-This movie list page is built with HTML, bootstrap4 and vanila JS
+This movie list page is built with HTML, a bit of custom CSS, Bootstrap4 and vanilla JS

 ## Contribution Guide